jlucaspains/blog/_posts/2017-4-6-parsing-text-using-regex.md

 categories: util
 ---

-A little while ago I had to build a desktop app that received input from devices which I had no control of.
-Although each implementation had similar requirements, the devices connected to the app were slightly different.
-And so were the inputs received from them.
-I've looked for other similar implementations and found that some people implemented device specific parsers and use configuration to select the correct parser.
-However, any change to the known inputs would cause the application to change along.
+A little while ago, I had to build a desktop app that received input from devices which I had no control of.
+Although each implementation had similar requirements, the devices connected to the app were slightly different and so were the inputs received from them.
+I've looked for other similar implementations and found that some people implemented device specific parsers.
+Furthermore, they used configuration to select the correct parser.
+I think there is at least one issue with this approach: any change to the known inputs would require the application to change as well.
 Maybe there is a better way...

 The trick I want to demonstrate relies on named group capturing from Regular Expression and a little fiddling with reflection.